Also see the git-tag(1) manpage.

-Then it calls "git tag –annotate –sign -m MSG TAG" to create the tag, regardless of whether these arguments are enabled in the popup.
+Then it calls "git tag –annotate –sign -m MSG TAG" to create the tag, regardless of whether these arguments are enabled in the transient.
 Finally it shows the refs buffer to let the user quickly review the result.

 This command deletes one or more tags.
 If the region marks multiple tags (and nothing else), then it offers to delete those.
 Otherwise, it prompts for a single tag to be deleted, defaulting to the tag at point.